sipwise/jenkins-job-builder/doc/source/configuration.rst

   Specifies an authentication token that allows new builds to be triggered by accessing a special predefined URL.
 Only those who know the token will be able to trigger builds remotely.

+**override-name**
+  Optional value to override the name the job will actually use when it's persisted on disk (and also in Jenkins).
+This allows you to have two jobs (with different ``name``) but with the same ``override-name``.
+One of those jobs is the "new" version of the job and one is the "old" version, and you can then migrate projects one by one to the new job definition without having to change references in e.g. upstream jobs.

 .. _job-template: